nanocodex/vanilla-website/README.md

 # Base Website

-This repository serves as a template for creating a framework-less website using only:
+A vanilla portfolio & blog website made using only:
 1. HTML
 2. CSS
 3. Javascript

-I aim to make this site a simple personal, blog-style website for now.
+No frameworks are used in this website, but I have used some external libraries:
+1. Showdown[https://github.com/showdownjs/showdown] to convert markdown blog posts into HTML